hindu-comm/mail_stream_advaita-l/2017/07/Tamas_physical_darkn/397__Venkata_sriram_P.md

 At the bindu sthAna of this yantra, a pillar stand out and on the top of it, are installed the deities Hiranyagarbha, Shiva, Satyanarayana with Rama Devi.

-The speciality here is the vigraha is त्रिमूर्त्यामक​ (hari-hara-hiranyagarbha).
+The speciality here is the vigraha is त्रिमूर्त्यामक (hari-hara-hiranyagarbha).

 rgs,
 sriram